-• It applies Differential Topology to probability to identity multivariate interactions.
-This was used in neuro science recently to deduce how neurons are interacting.

-• This paper discusses using cell phones to actually map out the topology of indoor spaces.

-• Another cool application is in the world of chemistry where one can discuss the shape of molecules by an analysis of the topology of a related graph.

-• There is also an application for medical imaging software and technology.
+- It applies Differential Topology to probability to identity multivariate interactions.
+This was used in neuro science recently to deduce how neurons are interacting. - This paper discusses using cell phones to actually map out the topology of indoor spaces. - Another cool application is in the world of chemistry where one can discuss the shape of molecules by an analysis of the topology of a related graph. - There is also an application for medical imaging software and technology.

-COURSE TITLE: Commutative Algebra
+MAC130 - COMMUTATIVE ALGEBRA

-1. To understand and apply the fundamental concepts in

-2. To apply Commutative Algebra based tools in solving practical problems
+- 1. To understand and apply the fundamental concepts in - 2.
+To apply Commutative Algebra based tools in solving practical problems

-• On satisfying the requirements of this course, students will have the knowledge and skills to:

-• Explain the fundamental concepts of commutative algebra and their role in modern mathematics and applied contexts.

-• Explain Demonstrate accurate and efficient use of commutative algebraic techniques.

-• Demonstrate capacity for mathematical reasoning through analyzing, Proving and explaining concepts from commutative algebra.

-• Apply problem-solving using commutative algebraic techniques applied to diverse situations in physics, engineering and other mathematical.
+- On satisfying the requirements of this course, students will have the knowledge & skills to: - Explain the fundamental concepts of commutative algebra and their role in modern mathematics and applied contexts. - Explain Demonstrate accurate and efficient use of commutative algebraic techniques. - Demonstrate capacity for mathematical reasoning through analyzing, Proving and explaining concepts from commutative algebra. - Apply problem-solving using commutative algebraic techniques applied to diverse situations in physics, engineering and other mathematical.

-COURSE TITLE: Theory of Numbers
+MAC140 - THEORY OF NUMBERS